 Q: Will installation interfere with my normal business operations?

 A: Most work is conducted on the site of the array installation (roof or ground) so your operations will likely not be impacted.
-We coordinate our efforts with your team, from deliveries, securing equipment, to crane usage.
-For example, we always schedule the final tie-in around your schedule.
+We coordinate our efforts with your team, from deliveries, securing equipment, to crane usage and we always schedule site material deliveries and other electrical work that could impact operations well in advance and always get advance sign-off on these activities from our customers.

 Q: What are the maintenance procedures and costs?

-A: Solar PV systems are solid state technology, have no moving parts and require no maintenance beyond cleaning, which can typically be done with a garden hose.
-Most systems should be cleaned 2-4 times a year, concentrated in the drier seasons.
-Systems in agricultural areas will likely require monthly cleaning.
-(We have an automated washing solution – ask us about it.)
+A: Solar PV systems are solid-state technology, have no moving parts and require no maintenance beyond cleaning, which can typically be done with a garden hose.
+Most systems should be cleaned once or twice a year, concentrated in the dry season.
+Systems in agricultural areas will likely require 2-3 cleaning per year.

-Inverters are also solid state and require little to no maintenance beyond regularly checking the cooling fan outlets and cleaning when necessary.
-Mounting hardware is either aluminum or stainless steel and is rust-proof.
+Inverters are also solid-state and require little to no maintenance beyond regularly checking the cooling fan outlets and cleaning when necessary.
+Mounting hardware is either aluminum or stainless steel or high-quality ASA resin (same as car side mirrors) and is rust-proof.

 Q: Does cleaning the modules require any special expertise or equipment?